midaelev/STA_035A/README.md

 I practiced what different probability models were and how to calculate them in HW5.
 There are several formulas, and those simbols are hard to remember.
 But as long as I figured out the inside logic, probability becomes more friendly.

 I am learning probability recently, and the 6th assignments are all about deciding what type of distribution it is, like Bernoulli, binomial or normal, and using Z or T distribution/index.
 These concepts are also very basic in stats learning.

+The 7th assignmnet is about null hypothesis and alternate hypothesis, and it asks us to compare the p-value to the significance level and to see whether the evidence is enough for supporting the claim.